 Green how I want you green, is a follow up to The Opera, commissioned for El Museo del Barrio and presented for Performa 13.

-Green, How I Want You Green a performance by David Antonio with Elia Alba, Jennifer Jade Ledesna, Diego Carvajal Peñaranda, Lisa Strum and musicians, Daniel de Jesus and Samuel Thompson.
+Green, How I Want You Green a performance by David Antonio Cruz, Jennifer Jade Ledesna, Diego Carvajal Peñaranda, Lisa Strum and musicians, Daniel de Jesus and Samuel Thompson.
+Guest performances by Elia Alba and Kharis Kennedy.
+All music is composed by Daniel de Jesus.

 The opera-like performances are a loud psychological manifestation of the portraits frozen in the paintings.
 The performers are often the model sources for the paintings.
 Like the paintings, the performances explore the physical, emotional, and metaphorical disjunction between the body, society, and structures.